 The student reporting window will open in 7th week, and will be open for three weeks.
 The supervisor reporting window will open in 10th week, and is only open for four weeks to encourage timely feedback.
-The reporting timeline is shown in figure 3.

 The DGS will be able to add additional comments to a report where concerns have been flagged.